Baha® Smart App: Frequently Asked Questions

 The Baha 6 Max Sound Processor use a zinc-air battery, which provides almost the same level of power until it is nearly empty and then loses power very rapidly.
 It is therefore difficult for the app to display an accurate battery level until the sound processor provides a battery warning.

 Yes.
-If you pair your mobile device with your child’s sound processor you can control and monitor it from a distance, but you need to be within range.
-This allows you to see battery status, adjust volume and change program without needing to touch the sound processor.
+If you pair your mobile device with your child’s sound processor, you can control and monitor it from a distance, but you need to be within range.